AIGAdc/dcdesignweek.org/_events-dcdw/creative-flow-yoga-and-movement.markdown

 Please bring your own mat for this session, as this event will be hosted in a creative arts space, not a traditional yoga studio.

+**There is a $5 refundable charge to reserve your spot – you’ll get a refund when you show up and check in!**

 ## Outdoor Voices
 [Outdoor Voices](https://www.outdoorvoices.com/pages/visit-us-dc){:target="_blank" rel="noopener"} is a recreation brand on a mission to get the world moving.
 We're freeing fitness from performance and bringing back Doing Things For Fun, by designing technical apparel for recreation by recreationalists.
 We are excited to partner with DC Design Week, because Doing Things is always better together with friends.

+## Venue Sponsors
+The Cheshire and PAKKE are co-sponsoring the event.